Mike Baab: College career

-Babb played football at the University of Texas at Austin, lettering all four years from 1978 to 1981.
+Baab played football at the University of Texas at Austin, lettering all four years from 1978 to 1981.
 In 1978, as a back-up guard, he helped the team to win the 1978 Sun Bowl and finish ranked #9.
 In his next two seasons he helped the Longhorns to play in the 1979 Sun Bowl and finish ranked #12 and the 1980 Astro-Bluebonnet Bowl.
 He was again a back-up guard in 1979, but in 1980 he became a starter playing both guard and center.

 In 1981 he was voted team captain by his Longhorn teammates and he led them to a Southwest Conference Championship and an upset victory over #3 Alabama in the 1982 Cotton Bowl Classic after which the team finished the season ranked #2.
 For his efforts he received All-Southwest Conference and third-team All-American honors that year.

 After his college career was over, he played in the 1982 Senior Bowl in Mobile, AL.

 He was inducted into the Texas Hall of Honor in 2008.